MaximDieball/Fulcrum/README.md

 ### Soon
 - **Triggers** that will activate the keylogger when certain events happen on the computer.
 - **Obfuscation and encryption of the discord token.**
-- **File Downloader** A download command that sends a file from the system into the iscord channel -GF [path]
+- **File Downloader** A download command that sends a file from the system into the discord channel. -GF [path]
 - **Internet History Log**
 - **Clipboard monitoring**

 ### In work
 - **Obfuscation and encryption of the discord token.**
-  - progress inside `token-obfuscation-and-encryption` branch
+  - progress inside `token-obfuscation-and-encryption` branch.
-  - this will also eliminate the need for a .env file
+  - this will also eliminate the need for a .env file.

 ### Known bugs